 3. Assign Appropriate Jobs

-When I’m cleaning our bathroom, both girls are usually in it with me, trying to do what I’m doing (particularly when it’s time to scrub the toilet with the brush).
-Instead of trying to keep them out, I give them jobs to do.
-Each gets a small, damp EnvoiroCloth and then I send them off to wash walls or the bathtub toys or something in their room.
-And they have to take turns scrubbing the toilet. 🙂
+Whether I’m cleaning the bathroom or the oven, the girls are usually trying to “help” Mommy do it.
+Instead of trying to keep them out or away, I give them jobs to do.
+Each gets a small, damp EnvoiroCloth and then I send them off to wash walls or cupboards.

 Now if only I could sing like Mary Poppins…